Lighting Fixtures for Paintings

 While the fixture itself matters, how it is deployed matters just as much.

-Track lighting is the foundation for the best painting lighting setups.
+Track lighting is the foundation for many of the best lighting options for paintings, particularly in galleries, museums, and high-end residential collections.

 Track systems offer: